Getting a Beach House Ready: My Advice on Buying the Best Generators and Emergency Supplies to Make it Through Storms

 Finally I am currently still working on having to cut boards to fit my windows in case of strong wind and rain that may break them.
 I will put boards in the windows and screw them to the wall if things get very bad.
 It is better to put holes in the walls than to lose windows and much more if water comes in.

 I feel much better now that I have taken these steps.
-I hope I can encourage you to do the same if you live on the coast.
+I hope I can encourage you to do the same if you live on the coast and please don’t forget to consider getting the best rated whole house generator.
 Thank you!